CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 ![Image description]({{site.url}}/assets/images/2024-01-04/ev-battery-cost.jpg){: height="350" .align-center}

 When taking into account all the declining costs of the underlying components, we are on track for immensely cheap EVs that out perform ICE vehicles in almost every metric.
+Internal combustion engines are a mature technology, we cannot hope for much more improvement.

 The primary consideration when purchasing a vehicle is cost.
 When EVs are cheaper than all alternatives, what will happen to the alternatives?

 ![Image description]({{site.url}}/assets/images/2024-01-04/Tony-Seba-EV-Costs.jpg_large){: height="350" .align-center}

+Decreases in the cost to purchase are not the sole reason EVs will succeed.
+Operating costs, safety, and other peripheral improvements will contribute as well.

+It's no secret EVs have <a href="https://www.caranddriver.com/shopping-advice/a32494027/ev-vs-gas-cheaper-to-own/">lower operating costs</a> than ICE vehicles.
+Electricity costs vs. gas and less maintenance lead to overall lower operating costs.
+Depreciation is also a factor that can cause the total cost of ownership to increase, but this is a short term problem.
+As EVs gain market share due to the other factors EV-specific depreciation will cease being an issue.

+The EV architecture is also inherently safer than ICE vehicles for several reasons.
+The battery pack moves the center of mass lower which lowers the probability of roll-over, the lack of an engine leads to a larger crumple zone, and the lack of a gas tank leads to a <a href="https://www.kbb.com/car-news/study-electric-vehicles-involved-in-fewest-car-fires/">lower probability of fire</a>.

+Finally, there are peripheral improvements that effect EVs more than ICE cars.
+The direct to consumer model leads to a better customer experience and a streamlined purchasing process.
+This is far more common in the EV space due to the higher risk tolerance and ability to innovate of EV companies.
+The lack of a dealership also allows for a more direct relationship between the manufacturer and the consumer.
+This allows for better customer service and a better overall experience.
+The ease of charging at home is a majority improvement for the majority of consumers along with the smoother and quieter ride.

 ### Autonomous Revolution